MicrosoftDocs/well-architected/well-architected/architect-role/fundamentals.md

 **Operational visibility**.
 The design should provide execution visibility for the workload operations team to prevent confusion during incident response.

 **Customer support capabilities**.
-The design should not only meet user needs but also facilitate customer support functions.
+The design shouldn't only meet user needs but also facilitate customer support functions.
 A design that hinders the support team’s ability to investigate or assist customers is inadequate.

 ## Maintain and enhance your skills